 While just about anyone can nitpick the details, there are three major factors that I use to make my clients better web communicators and boost the chance of people finding their web pages, products and services.
 How to appear on search engines is as simple as mastering these three.
-They are: structure, fresh ideas, and where most go wrong: writing style.
+They are: structure, fresh ideas, and where most go wrong: great style.

-It’s my belief, appearing organically in search engines will become more critical, especially as web surfers become more numb to paid advertising in the future.
+It’s my belief, appearing organically in search engines will become more critical, especially as web surfers become numb to paid advertising in the future.
 Do you scroll past those top 3 paid ads in your favorite search engine?
 I do.

 Finding the perfect answer to your search query is seemingly an unbiased way to find solutions or products, and is also key on word of mouth follow-through.
 If someone loves their new pair of AllBirds enough to tell a friend, but the friend can’t find them on an easy web search—that’s a lost sale.